888poker in the United States

 The site continued to grow in Europe and abroad.
 It also launched a series of 888poker Live events and signed a number of pros.
 The 888poker team includes the 2010 WSOP Champion Martin Jacobson, Chris Moorman, Dominik Nitsche, Vivian Saliba, Kara Scott, Sofia Lovgren, Ana Marquez and Daria Feshchenko.

-While all these pros are based outside of the United States, 888poker has started making inroads back in the USA.
+While all these pros are based outside the United States, 888poker has started making inroads back in the USA.

 888poker Comes Back to the United States